nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 Cookies are small pieces of data that a server sends to a client to enable features like session management, personalization, and user tracking.
 Server response contains Set-Cookie header (ie. Set-Cookie: userId=xyz12345) and client stores that cookie.
 On subsequent requests, the client includes the cookie header with the stored value.
 In a stateful session, the cookie stores a random session ID.
 In a stateless cookie/token, the cookie itself contains encoded user/session information plus a cryptographic signature, allowing the backend to verify that the data was created by the server and not tampered with.

 Sessions:
+A session stores a user's state and related data across multiple requests.
+Session data is stored on the server and gives the server a way to associate multiple requests with the same user.
+The client stores a sessionId and send it with each request.
+The server uses the id to lookup the session and identify the user.

 Tokens:
+A token is a credential that a client sends for identity.
+Commonly sent through the authorization header.
+Example is JWT which is signed and contains information about a user.
+When the backend receives JWT, it verifies the signature (to make sure it wasn't modified) using its secret key.
+For example, a user logs into mobile app, server creates a JWT, returns it to the mobile app (access token, and refresh token), and the app stores those tokens in a secure storage.
+Then the app sends JWT as part of the api headers.
+When expired it sends the refresh token to receive a new access token.